SalesforceCommerceCloud/raml-toolkit/README.md

   NEW   The new API spec file (ruleset / diff-only mode) or configuration (directory mode)

 OPTIONS
-  -f, --format=(json|text)                        Format of the output.
+  -f, --format=(json|console)                        Format of the output.
 Defaults to JSON if --out-file is specified,
-                                                  otherwise text.
+                                                  otherwise console text.

   -o, --out-file=out-file                         File to store the computed difference